jonGuti13/TensorFI2/conf/README.md

 #### 7. Format

-The *Format* in which the data is represented can be of two types - either "fp32" or "int8". "int8" is only supported if *layer_states* Target and *single* Mode are chosen and if the model has been quantized using TensorFlow Lite.
+The *Format* in which the data is represented can be of three types - "fp32", "int8" or "int32". "int8" and "int32" are only supported if *layer_states* Target and *single* Mode are chosen and if the model has been quantized using TensorFlow Lite.

 ### Example configuration files